Wednesday's gossip column

 Chelsea captain Cesar Azpilicueta, 32, wants to stay at the club despite Barcelona showing interest in signing the Spain defender when his contract expires in the summer.
 (The Athletic - subscription required)

-Manchester United have contacted River Plate over a £17m deal to sign 21-year-old Argentine striker Julian Alvarez.
+Manchester United have contacted River Plate over a £17m deal to sign 21-year-old Argentina forward Julian Alvarez.
 (Ole - in Spanish)

 Tottenham Hotspur and Roma are vying for the signature of Hoffenheim and Germany midfielder Florian Grillitsch, 26.
 (Sky Germany)